Kroc/NoNonsenseForum/README.txt

 	NOTE: Please ensure ".htaccess" files are enabled on your web-server.
 For example, XAMPP does not execute ".htaccess" files by deafult

+	NOTE: If you run NoNonsense Forum in a sub-folder, any existing ".htaccess" rules from the web-root might 'leak' into the folder and prevent the forum from working correctly.
+	      It is recommended to use a sub-domain if you are not sure how to manually edit ".htaccess" rules

 Optional:

-4. Rename the 'config.example.php' file to 'config.php' and
-	customise the options within to your liking.
-Available options are explained within 'config.example.php'
+4. Copy the 'config.example.php' file to a 'config.php' file and customise the options within to your liking.
+Available options are explained within 'config.example.php'.

+	You should leave the 'config.example.php' as-is to avoid conflicts with future updates

 Browser support: